-I try to wake up early to make breakfast, clean the kitchen, start laundry, get my writing completed for the day.
+I try to wake up early to make a hot breakfast, clean the kitchen, start laundry, get my writing completed for the day.

 Bedtime is often haphazard.
 There is seldom snuggling, stories, and prayers anymore.
-Often, we do reading and devotions after dinner on the sofas after evenings walks and before wind down down, so something definitely is lost and I miss it.
+Often, we still do reading and devotions after dinner on the sofas after evenings walks and before wind down.
+But something definitely is lost and I miss it.

 I try really hard to do tuck-ins but it’s often spurned these days.
 I’m often ready for bedtime and sleeptime before they are.

-The best times are when we gather to listen to tree frogs, watch for backyard bats, notice the moon and stars and clouds, have a heron sighting, taste a tomato and herbs that we grew, giddy over first snowflakes, rolling thunder, the smell of rain on a hot summer day, the intricacies of a perfectly formed veiny golden leaf.
+The best times are when we gather to listen to owls or tree frogs, watch for backyard bats, notice the moon and stars and clouds, have a heron sighting, taste a fresh tomato and herbs that we grew, go giddy over first snowflakes, rolling thunder, the smell of rain on a hot summer day, the intricacies of a perfectly formed veiny golden leaf or butterfly.